JasmineZhen218/ADproject/CISfiles.md

 # Files locations in CIS system

-This is a project sponsored by Center of Image Science (JHU).
+This is a project sponsored by Center of Image Science (JHU) http://cis.jhu.edu/.
 The complete dataset and analysis results are all host in CIS system.

 ### Annotated pathology images